60 Animals in Chinese and Their Cultural Significance

 If you’re reading Chinese texts or watching Chinese animated movies for language practice, you’ll definitely benefit from having a substantial repertoire of animal vocabulary.
 This is because there’s a good chance your film and literature choices will include animals.

-Plus, knowing animals in Chinese is such a simple way to build your vocabulary in general, as you eventually work your way up to more advanced nature vocabulary.
+Knowing animals in Chinese is a simple way to build your vocabulary in general, as you eventually work your way up to more advanced nature vocabulary.

 To understand animal symbolism in Chinese art and literature